iambrainstorming/iambrainstorming.github.io/src/chapters/economics/oligopolies.md

   - Shifts subsidies from public to private hands

 #### 📉 Systemic Risk
 If Adani’s debt-laden empire falters (as hinted by the Hindenburg report), India’s entire trade network could freeze.
-O

 > *Economic Danger:* This is **systemic risk**.
 When one firm becomes “too big to fail,” the state becomes its guarantor — and taxpayers foot the bill.